darius/traitor/laplace-essay-on-probabilities.md

 disappear wholly before the healthy philosophy that sees in them only the expression of the ignorance actually due to ourselves.

-Present events have, with preceding ones, a link founded on the evident principle that one thing cannot begin to be without a cause producing it.
+Present events have, to preceding ones, a link founded on the evident principle that one thing cannot begin to be without a cause producing it.
 This axiom, known by the name of the *principle of sufficient reason*, reaches even the actions we judge indifferent.
 The